Sunday, 28 June 2026

 When I called him, he approached with caution –

-no musician could make much of that six eight
+no musician could make much of his six eight

 less a rolling meter, more a shaggy dog’s tale.